A Pretty Penny

 ‘He’s going to take care of Chloe,’ Jimmy told J.B.
 ‘Go into the living room.’

 J.B stood, went into the living room, and assumed the same position in the same chair that we found him in.
-And then me and Jimmy left.
+And then Jimmy and I left.

-Outside, me and Jimmy stood by my car and digested the events of the night over a cigarette.
+Outside, we stood by my car and digested the events of the night over a cigarette.
 Our conversation began with Jimmy telling me in no uncertain terms what would happen if I snitched.
 He locked eyes with me and said, ‘I’ll cut your fucking tongue out, understood?’

 ‘Jimmy come on,’ I replied, ‘You don’t even have to say it.’
 While wondering whether using the events of the night as inspiration for a story would constitute as snitching.

 But one Saturday morning I woke up to an email from the man himself.
 In the email he said he read the screenplay, and loved it.
 I got out of bed, splashed my face with water, and re-read the email.
-As luck would have it, the screenplay I had written, which was about the Russian oligarch Boris Berezovsky, famous for plucking a relatively unknown Vladimir Putin and installing him as Russian President after Boris Yeltsin’s demise, was a story that J.B had been desperately trying to get made for the past four years.
+As luck would have it, the screenplay I had written, which was about the Russian oligarch Boris Berezovsky, famous for plucking a relatively unknown Vladimir Putin and installing him as Russian President, was a story that J.B had been trying to get make for the past four years.
 He already had a script, but said he preferred mine.

-I told Jimmy about the email when I saw him at the office that night.
-He looked genuinely pleased for me and asked me to send him a copy of the screenplay so he could read it.
+Later that night at the office of London’s Leading Ladies, I told Jimmy about the email.
+He looked genuinely pleased for me and asked if I would send him a copy.
 Jimmy was an old school movie buff and once had aspirations of being an actor.
 In his early twenties he’d been an extra in two Guy Ritchie films.

 Jimmy asked me how the call went when I went into the office that night and I shared with him what had been said.
 I noticed his eyes turn from interest to calculation as I told him that financing was the last hurdle.